Forensic anthropology: Ethics

 Like other forensic fields, forensic anthropologists are held to a high level of ethical standards due to their work in the legal system.
 Individuals who purposefully misrepresent themselves or any piece of evidence can be sanctioned, fined, or imprisoned by the appropriate authorities depending on the severity of the violation.
 Individuals who fail to disclose any conflict of interests or who fail to report all of their findings, regardless of what they may be, can face disciplinary actions.
 It is important that forensic anthropologists remain impartial during the course of an investigation.
 Any perceived bias during an investigation could hamper efforts in court to bring the responsible parties to justice.
+There is a substantial risk of confirmation bias from knowledge of context, especially with more ambiguous or complex cases.

 In addition to the evidentiary guidelines forensic anthropologists should always keep in mind that the remains they are working with were once a person.
 If possible, local customs regarding dealing with the dead should be observed and all remains should be treated with respect and dignity.